Team.

 Jiten Manglani

-As Chief Investment Officer, Jiten leads investment sourcing, execution and portfolio management for Aqualateral.
+As Managing Partner & Chief Investment Officer, Jiten leads investment sourcing, execution and portfolio management for Aqualateral.
 Jiten brings more than a decade of investment experience across infrastructure, impact and sustainability.
 Previously, he led Impact Investing at Pershing Square Foundation, where he served as the Director of Social Investment and Portfolio Manager of an impact investment portfolio consisting of early-stage social ventures and impact funds.
 Prior to Pershing Square, Jiten spent eight years at Morgan Stanley Infrastructure Partners (MSIP), a global private equity fund investing in and managing infrastructure assets in the transportation and utilities sectors.
 During his time at MSIP, Jiten was involved in multiple transactions and public-private partnerships in a variety of infrastructure sub-sectors such as parking meters, electricity transmission and distribution, power generation, container terminals and toll bridges.
 He also served on the Board of Directors for multiple MSIP portfolio companies.
 Prior to joining Aqualateral, Jiten worked as a consultant at Sidewalk Labs, and as an adviser to impact investment funds and early-stage businesses on their financial, investment, impact measurement, and fundraising strategies.

 Jiten holds an M.B.A. from Columbia Business School and a B.S. from Boston University.